openstack-archive/murano-specs/specs/kilo/muranoclient-marketplace-support.rst

   Since bundles are currently a simple json/yaml optionally we could optionally support direct input.
-* Implement error handling both for CLI-tools and dashboard, that would inform end users about any errors that might have happened alont the way of importing.
+* Implement error handling both for CLI-tools and dashboard, that would inform end users about any errors that might have happened along the way of importing.
 * Optionally implement a progress marker and a ETA-marker for CLI `import` commands.